grafana/plugin-tools/docusaurus/docs/publish-a-plugin/publish-or-update-a-plugin.md

 1. Click **Submit**.
     All plugin submissions, new or updates, go through the same automated and rigorous manual review process.
 Because we may have a test environment already set up for an existing plugin, plugin update reviews may go faster.

+## Deprecate a plugin

+Grafana is maintained by a large community of engineers, SREs, and other professionals.
+It’s not always possible for those developers to maintain plugins over time.
+Accordingly, Grafana Labs may de-list a plugin through deprecation if it does not meet our standards for security, quality and compatibility.

+For more information, refer to the Grafana Labs [Plugin Deprecation Policy](https://grafana.com/legal/plugin-deprecation/).

 ## Frequently asked questions

 ### Do I need to submit a private plugin?

 - No. Please only submit plugins that you wish to make publicly available for the Grafana community.

-### How long does it take to review my submission?
+### How long does it take to review a submission?

 - We're not able to give an estimate at this time, though we're constantly working on improving the time it takes to review a plugin.